Postgraduate research study

 We are part of a major international university with an excellent record in training postgraduate students and a commitment to training the next generation of leading scientists.
 Our internationally renowned research combines the traditional disciplines of Anatomy and Physiology alongside innovative research programmes in Animal Models of Human Disease, Stem Cells and Regenerative Medicine.

-We offer a selection of PhD research degrees as well as three taught masters courses.
+We offer a selection of PhD research degrees as well as five taught masters courses.
 Join us and you'll study at this multi-disciplinary nature of Biomedicine with the opportunity to gain high-level professional training in a world-class research environment.
 The life-blood of the department is its research and many of our most important publications are based on work by our graduate research students.

 In the Research Excellence Framework 2014, we're number one in the UK for the impact and quality of our medical research, alongside other departments at the University of Sheffield.
 We're in the top five for our biological science research.